-Environment
+Labour Environment Agri-business

+Infrastructure Communication Technology

 Singapore-Jordan Free Trade Agreement (SJFTA)

 SJFTA entered into force.

 The SJFTA is Singapore's first FTA with a country in the Middle East, and is Jordan's first FTA with a country in Asia.